marcus-waldman/Autumn/README.md

 This project itself emerged through the very process it promotes: a human researcher with a vision engaged in deep dialogue with AI, together crafting something neither could have created alone.
 Every line of code, every design decision, every word of documentation reflects this synergistic collaboration.

+### AI Collaboration Acknowledgment

+The development of Autumn's conceptual framework, documentation, and philosophical foundations was conducted using Claude (Anthropic) as a collaborative partner.
+Specific contributions include:
+- Co-development of the UI/UX design principles emphasizing "Companionship in Discovery"
+- Assistance in articulating the connection to classical philosophical traditions
+- Generation of technical specifications and implementation guidelines
+- Collaborative refinement of the project's ethical frameworks

+All creative direction, final decisions, and the core vision remained with the human researcher.
+This acknowledgment demonstrates Autumn's commitment to transparency in human-AI collaboration.

 We honor the philosophical traditions that guide us—from Socrates' questioning method to Aristotle's empirical rigor to Plato's pursuit of ideal forms.
 In Autumn, these ancient wisdoms live again, helping modern researchers find truth in an age of information overload.

 ---